 Our financial statements contain certain deferred tax assets and liabilities that result from temporary differences between book and tax accounting, as well as net operating loss carryforwards.
 SFAS No. 109, "Accounting for Income Taxes," requires the establishment of a valuation allowance to reflect the likelihood of realization of deferred tax assets.
 Significant management judgment is required in determining our provision for income taxes, our deferred tax assets and liabilities, and any valuation allowance recorded against our net deferred tax assets.
 We evaluate the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 The decision to record a valuation allowance requires varying degrees of judgment based upon the nature of the item giving rise to the deferred tax asset.
 As a result of operating losses incurred in certain of our foreign subsidiaries, and uncertainty as to the extent and timing of profitability in future periods, we recorded valuation allowances in certain of these foreign subsidiaries based on the facts and circumstances affecting each subsidiary.
-Had we not recorded these allowances, we would have reported a lower effective tax rate than was recognized in our statements of income in fiscal 2008 and during the first twelve weeks of fiscal 2009.
+Furthermore, during the third quarter of fiscal 2009, we recorded a deferred tax asset for foreign tax credit carryforwards resulting from the election to credit foreign taxes on our fiscal 2008 tax return.
+This carryforward was substantially offset by a valuation allowance, since the future utilization of these credits is uncertain.
+Had we not recorded these allowances, we would have reported a lower effective tax rate than was recognized in our statements of operations in fiscal 2008 and during the first forty weeks of fiscal 2009.
 If the realization of deferred tax assets is considered more likely than not, an adjustment to the net deferred tax assets would increase net income in the period such determination was made.
-The amount of the deferred tax asset considered realizable is based on significant estimates, and it is possible that changes in these estimates could materially affect our financial condition and results of operations.
+The amount of the deferred tax asset considered realizable is based on significant estimates, and it is possible that ch regarding the timing and amount of deductions and the allocation of income among various tax jurisdictions.
+In evaluating the exposure associated with various filing positions, we record estimated reserves for probable exposures.
+Based on our evaluation of current tax positions, we believe we have appropriately accrued for probable exposures.